 Even though Amritsar is more famous as a pilgrimage destination, you should know that this city offers the best Punjabi Cuisine than any other Indian cities for food lovers do.
 The food lovers with a sweet tooth cannot miss the Paronthe dripping with butter, the sweetest Lassi, and the piping hot Jalebi.
 Also, you cannot afford to miss the Langar at the Golden Temple.

-Located in the old city of Amritsar, Kesar da Dhaba is a hundred year old restaurant.
+Located in the old city of Amritsar, Kesar da Dhaba is a hundred year old restaurant known for serving some of the best cuisines in India.
 Their delicacies are prepared in desi ghee.
 You can enjoy gulab jamuns, kulche, and amazing lassi.
 A small shop that goes by the name of Gurdas Ram de Jalebi Wale are famous for their amazing jalebis.
 Following these places you can finally call of the day after a hearty meal at Chungi de Kulche.

 A quick getaway from Bangalore, Coorg among other Indian cities for food lovers is an adventure as well as a food paradise.
 Surrounded by the lush green Western Ghats, Coorg is popular for its trekking points, elephant stables and jungle trails where you can keep exploring and surprising yourself.
-Coorg is also the region that is famous for its pork recipes.
+Coorg is also the region that is famous for serving some of the best cuisines in India especially its pork recipes.
 Locally known as Pandi Curry, this delicacy is prepared in the local herbs and spices whose mere aroma sends your nostrils and taste buds for a spin.
 The Raw Jackfruit, Pumpkins and Wild Mushrooms make Coorg a must visit place on the list of Indian cities for food lovers for the vegetarians as well.

-If you do not know what Litti-Chokha is, you cannot call yourself a foodie.
+If you do not know what Litti-Chokha is, nor can you call yourself a foodie and neither have you tasted one of the best cuisines served in India. you cannot call yourself a foodie.
 Find the most authentic and delicious Litti-Chokha compared to any of the Indian cities for food lovers in the streets of Patna, along with other lip-smacking favorites like Aloo Kachalu, Ghughni Choora, Dahi Choora, and a lot more.

 A food trip of Patna is best enjoyed by local stalls selling litti chokha around Patna Junction.
 A short ride to Boring Road and you’ll find some stalls preparing litti chicken which is strictly not for those who cannot take spicy meals lightly.
 Biryani Mahal serves biryani in mutton and chicken prepared with long grains of rice.
-The desi Chinese stalls of Maurya Lok are the most famous street food joint where the food lovers visit regularly to enjoy their delicious food.
+The desi Chinese stalls of Maurya Lok are among the most famous street food joints known for serving some of the best street food in India where the food lovers visit regularly to enjoy their delicious food. the most famous street food joint where the food lovers visit regularly to enjoy their delicious food.

-On the list of best Indian cities for food lovers, Ahmedabad is an absolute heaven for vegetarians.
-It offers a range of vegetarian delicacies, like Khakra, Fafda, Dhokla, Sev.
+On the list of best Indian cities for food lovers, Ahmedabad is an absolute heaven for vegetarians also referred to as the vegetarian food capital of India.
+The city of dreams offers a wide range of It offers a range of vegetarian delicacies, like Khakra, Fafda, Dhokla, Sev.
 An Ahmedabadi morning is incomplete without a plate of fafda and jalebi.
 The shops that prepare this delight have customers visiting them for ages.

 The old Ahmedabad is a heaven for the non-vegetarians.
 The Tandoori Chicken, Roasted Mutton, Nihari and amazing Mutton Samosas are among the few that you can only find in the lanes of Old City.